skiarn/madmock/README.md

 ```

 ## Docker
+Try it out using dockerhub!
+`docker run -e PORT=7070 -p 8080:7070 --rm -it skiarn/madmock bash`

+Or build yourself:
 * git clone http://github.com/skiarn/mad-mock
 * cd mad-mock
 * Make sure you edit: ```ENTRYPOINT /go/bin/madmock -u=http://github.com``` change ```-u=http://github.com``` to the base url of what system or page you wish to mock.